 Typical appearances of various liquids:

-the surface tension of a liquid is low (a), then the liquid wants to
+Capillarity of the powder and surface tension of the liquid

 In dry condition (1), the powder is present as a solid-air dispersion.
 The cavities between the particles are irregular and constantly change during mixing.
 If a liquid is poured into the moving mix, then the air is displaced from the cavities.
 The liquid spreads as a thin liquid layer around each individual particle.
 This is the adsorption layer (1).
 The liquid adheres firmly and can only be removed thermally.
 If the liquid content increases during mixing, the liquid accumulates at the contact points of the particles in so-called bridges and (2) gussets.
-Thus, agglomeration begins.
+Thus, agglomeration (buil-up-granulation) begins.
 As the liquid content increases, larger cavities (3) between the solid particles are filled with liquid.
 When all capillaries formed by the particle system are filled with liquid, (4) saturation occurs.
 The bulk material becomes a suspension.

 If the surface tension of the liquid is low and the affinity between liquid and solid is particularly high, then so-called flash absorption can take place.
 The available liquid is immediately absorbed by the solid.
 This often leads to unwanted agglomerates.
 But a prolonged mixing process can hardly improve the liquid distribution.
 In cases of high affinity between powder and liquid, liquid addition (as shown in Figure f) should be consistently slow, dosing and spraying during mixing.
 Spraying below the bulk level usually improves the self-cleaning of the mixer.